Applications now open for our Empower Her Journey program

 2023 WLA First Nations Women's leadership Symposium

-Co-Designed & Delivery of Women & Leadership Australia’s second Indigenous Women’s Leadership Symposium in Melbourne, Victoria.
+Co-design & delivery of Women & Leadership Australia’s second Indigenous Women’s Leadership Symposium in Melbourne, Victoria.

 status of first nations women